-While resistance training is the most important activity you can do to lose weight and keep it off, cardio does still have value.
+While resistance training is the most important activity you can do to lose weight and burn body fat, cardio does still have value.
 It’s just important to make sure that you’re spending your time wisely when doing cardio.
 What do I mean by that?
 We’ve all seen that person just ho-hum walking along on the treadmill while reading a book or texting right?
 That is the fucking opposite of spending your time wisely while doing cardio.
 So what is the best cardio to do?

 HIIT training or High-intensity Interval Training has shown to be the most effective form of cardiovascular training

 or subcutaneous and abdominal fat-loss.
 For those of you who don’t know what HIIT is, simply put, it’s short bursts of intense training alternated with short rest periods.
 Examples would be sprints, jump roping, or alternating high resistance with low resistance on a machine such as a stair stepper.
 CrossFit for your Crossfitters, this is where you come in.

 RELATED ARTICLE Fasted CrossFit: The Turnkey Revolution To Total Body Optimization